Isn't It Midnight

 "Isn't It Midnight" is a song by the British-American rock band Fleetwood Mac, from their 1987 studio album Tango in the Night.
 The song was co-written and sung by Christine McVie, with contributions from Lindsey Buckingham and McVie's then-husband Eddie Quintela.
 "Isn't It Midnight" was the sixth and final single to be released from Tango in the Night in 1988.
-The cover art for the single features the portrait of Mademoiselle Caroline Rivière.
-The verse is in E Aeolian with a i-bVII-i-i progression, while the bridge and chorus are in B Aeolian, with a i-bVI-bVII-i progression.
+The cover art for the single features the portrait of Mademoiselle Caroline Rivière, which was created in 1805 by Jean-Auguste-Dominique Ingres, who was a French neoclassical artist.
+The verse is in E Aeolian with a i-bVII-i-i progression, while the chorus is in B Aeolian, with a i-bVI-bVII-i progression.

-Release
+Composition and release

+The lyrics to "Isn't it Midnight" relate to difficulties in establishing a bond with a romantic partner, who is described in the song as "cool, calm and collected".
+Christine McVie explained that the song "goes back directly to a guy that I met a long time ago; it was a concrete situation that didn't work out."
+Musically, the song is built around a guitar riff played by Lindsey Buckingham, a bass guitar played by John McVie, and drumming from Mick Fleetwood.
+Synthesisers are used comparitively sparingly on the album version, which primarily provide additional chordal accompaniment and a melodic sequence found on the chorus.
+Buckingham's provided additional vocals on the song, specifically "the face of a pretty girl" lyric, which Mike Mettler of Sound & Vision described as being delivered in a "foreboding monotone".

-In the United Kingdom, "Isn't It Midnight" was released as the follow-up to "Everywhere"; it charted at a peak position of No. 60 on 18 June 1988.
-The song performed better in Ireland, where it reached the top 30, peaking at No. 23.
-The song was also released as a single in the United States as an original album cut and as a live performance taken from the Tango in the Night concert filmed at Cow Palace.
-The former version reached No. 14 on the Billboard Mainstream Rock chart.
+In the United Kingdom, "Isn't It Midnight" was released as the follow-up to "Everywhere"; it charted at a peak position of number 60 on 18 June 1988.
+The song performed better in Ireland, where it reached the top 30, peaking at number 23.
+The song was also released as a promotional single in the United States as an original album cut.
+The Hard Report mentioned in its 26 June 1987 publication that "Isn't it Midnight" was receiving adds on several radio stations including WRXK, WQBK, and WHJY.
+The album version reached number 14 on the Billboard Mainstream Rock chart in August 1987.

 "Isn't It Midnight" was the second official Fleetwood Mac song to be released on the 3-inch CD single format as well being issued on 7" and 12" vinyl.
 All of the formats included the Tango in the Night track "Mystified", and the CD and 12-inch included the bonus tracks "Say You Love Me" (from 1975; it had previously been included as a bonus track on the "Everywhere" CD single) and "Gypsy" (from the 1982 album Mirage).

-The song was featured consistently throughout Fleetwood Mac's Tango in the Night and Behind the Mask concert tours, though it was not played after 1990 until 2015 when it was played at selected Fleetwood Mac concerts.
+"Isn't it Midnight" was featured consistently throughout Fleetwood Mac's Tango in the Night and Behind the Mask concert tours, though it was not played after 1990 until 2018 during the An Evening with Fleetwood Mac tour.

-Alternate versions

-There are two alternate mixes of the song, one featured on the 1992 four-disc retrospective 25 Years – The Chain, and one on the Tango in the Night deluxe set released in 2017.
-Both versions of the song have a sparser synth-driven arrangement with a lack of select electric guitar and backing vocal passages from Lindsey Buckingham.
-The mix featured on 25 Years – The Chain is also included on the 1992 CD single "Love Shines".